IBM/BluePic/README.md

 git clone https://github.com/IBM-Swift/Kitura-BluePic
 ```

-#### 3. Configure the BluePic-server
+#### 3. Configure the SwiftBluePic-server

-Update in the `BluePic-server/config.json` file in your cloned repository:
+Update in the `SwiftBluePic-server/config.json` file in your cloned repository:

 1. The CouchDB server's IP address and port
 2. The name of the CouchDB database you want to use

 As in the following example: